Smiths Group Executes Share Buyback Program - TipRanks.com

-An update from Smiths Group plc ( (GB:SMIN) ) is now available.
+The latest announcement is out from Smiths Group plc ( (GB:SMIN) ).

-Smiths Group plc announced the repurchase of its ordinary shares from HSBC Bank plc on the London Stock Exchange, with plans to cancel the purchased shares.
-This transaction, part of a previously announced buyback program, is expected to impact the company’s share capital structure, potentially enhancing shareholder value and reflecting confidence in its financial health.
+Smiths Group has executed a share buyback program, purchasing a significant number of its ordinary shares on the London Stock Exchange through HSBC Bank plc.
+This move is part of a previously announced plan and the purchased shares will be canceled, potentially impacting the company’s share value and market perception.

 The most recent analyst rating on (GB:SMIN) stock is a Buy with a £2180.00 price target.
 To see the full list of analyst forecasts on Smiths Group plc stock, see the GB:SMIN Stock Forecast page.